oppia/creator-documentation/docs/contributor/voiceover.rst

    Currently Oppia only supports the MP3 file format for the audio file.

 6. Your application has now been sent for review.
-You will not be able to submit any more voiceovers for this or any other lesson until your review is accepted.
+You will not be able to submit any more voiceovers for this or any other lesson until your application is accepted.

-7. To check the status of the review, go to the **My Contribution** page, and click on Voiceover Applications.
-Once your application has been accepted, you can proceed with recording a voiceover for the remaining cards in the exploration.
+7. To check the status of the application, go to the **My Contribution** page, and click on Voiceover Applications.
+Once your application has been accepted, you will have to acknowledge the acceptance by clicking the **Acknowledge** button.

 .. figure:: /images/voiceover_accepted.png
    :alt: Voiceover accepted status

    *Fig. 3*

+Congratulations!
+You have been accepted as a voiceover artist in Oppia and can now proceed with recording voiceovers for lessons.

 .. _recordvoiceover:

 Recording voiceovers
 ----------------------

-1. To begin recording a voiceover, click the **Voiceover** button next to your accepted application card in the **My Contribution** page.
-You will be taken to the **Translation** screen.
+1. To claim an opportunity and begin recording voiceovers, click on the the menu header **Voiceover** and then click the **Claim** button next to the chapter.
+You will be taken to the **Voiceover** screen of the exploration editor.

 .. figure:: /images/record_voiceover.png
-   :alt: Translation page for recording voiceover
+   :alt: Voiceover page for recording voiceover
    :scale: 25 %

    *Fig. 4*